History of the Libertarian Party (United States): 2004–2007

-2008
+2008 Bob Barr campaign

 Several candidates sought to become the party's 2008 presidential nominee.
 Ron Paul, who had been the party's 1988 nominee and was seeking the 2008 Presidential nomination of the Republican Party, was mentioned as a possible nominee as well, but he officially denied any intent to run under a third-party banner.
 On December 12, 2007, the Party adopted a resolution requesting Paul to run on the Libertarian ticket if he did not win the Republican Party nomination.

 On March 25, 2008, Mike Gravel changed from the Democratic Party to the Libertarian Party.
 On May 12, 2008, ten days before the 2008 Libertarian National Convention, Bob Barr, a former employee for then CIA Director George W. Bush and later a Republican U.S. Congressman, announced that he would seek the nomination.

 At the time of the 2008 Libertarian National Convention there were eight candidates for consideration at the convention: Bob Barr, Mike Gravel, Mike Jingozian, Steve Kubby, George Phillies, Wayne Allyn Root, Mary Ruwart, and Christine Smith.
 On May 25, after six ballots, the Libertarian Party chose Barr as their official nominee for president, and Root as his running mate.